-Water Availability and Use Science Program (WAUSP) activities are conducted under the authority of various pieces of authorizing legislation.
-Many of the primary authorizations that allow the USGS and WAUSP to serve the American people are listed below, along with descriptions of either how the authorization relates to USGS or what WAUSP activities are performed under a particular authorization.
+National Water Quality Program (NWQP) activities are conducted under the authority of various pieces of authorizing legislation.
+Many of the primary authorizations that allow the USGS and NWQP to serve the American people are listed below, along with descriptions of either how the authorization relates to USGS or what NWQP activities are performed under a particular authorization.

 General USGS Authorizations